 What Is Blackened Salmon?

-Blackened Salmon.
-Blackening salmon is a style of cooking which involves coating the salmon with butter and a special spice seasoning and then frying it over a very high flame.
+Blackened Salmon is a style of cooking which involves coating the salmon with butter and a special spice seasoning, and then frying it over a very high flame.
 It creates salmon with crispy coating and tender flaky middle.
 The balance of heat, savory notes, and sweetness from the spices get enhanced when cooked in the oil to help the fat-soluble flavors intensify.

 How Long Does Cooked Salmon Last In The Fridge?

-Much like chicken, salmon is an extremely versatile food in that there are countless ways to prepare it.
+There are countless ways to prepare salmon.
 Because it’s a healthy option with a quick cook time, it’s perfect for those who meal prep.